TomConlin/StarBash/README.md

 but we have to start somewhere and in this case I think we can be sure
 remaining foreground pixels are in fact __NOT__ background.

-So, without losing _reliable_ information we can zero out all intensities below the threshold
+Without losing _reliable_ information we can zero out all intensities below the threshold
 and we can shift remaining pixels down in intensity
-by the amount od the background average.
+by the amount of the background average.

 We can think of subtacting the BG avg from everything as reducing sky glow